Mapping the Ocean Floor: Interviewing at the Right Resolution

 Challenge Your Signal

-Two interviewers covering partially overlapping territory looks like inefficiency, but it’s calibration: two independent reads on the same dimension.
-Same principle that makes multiple sonar passes valuable: each pass reduces measurement error.
+While I set up interviewers with different conversations, I like having some overlapping territory on competencies from different perspectives.
 Different interviewers will pull different threads from the same story; one focuses on technical decisions, another on leadership dynamics, another on how the candidate handles the parts that didn’t go well.

 This applies within a single interview too.
-When you form an early impression, the natural instinct is to spend the rest of the conversation confirming it.
-Fight that.
-A positive impression that survives a genuine search for counter-evidence is worth far more than one that was never tested.
-And a negative impression that dissolves under scrutiny saves you from passing on the right person.
+When I form an early impression, my instinct is to spend the rest of the conversation confirming it.
+I’ve learned to fight that.
+A positive impression that survives a genuine search for counter-evidence is worth far more than one I never tested.
+And a negative impression that dissolves under scrutiny has saved me from passing on the right person more than once.

 Make the Conversation Flow

-This sounds like a “nice to have” but it’s structural.
+I feel very strongly about this: making people feel at ease isn’t just something I do to be polite.
 People give you far better signal when they’re not anxious, defensive, or confused about what you’re asking.
-An interview where topics build on each other, where the interviewer is genuinely curious rather than checking boxes, gets the candidate to stop performing and start communicating.
-Ask open questions, then follow where the candidate takes you.
-The unexpected paths are where the real signal lives.
+An interview where topics build on each other, where I’m genuinely curious rather than checking boxes, gets the candidate to stop performing and start communicating.

 The Debrief Is Where It All Lands